zaralX/cast-launcher/README.md

 - Install and run any Vanilla Minecraft version from [this manifest](https://piston-meta.mojang.com/mc/game/version_manifest_v2.json)
 - Install and run Forge/Fabric
 - Launch the latest Minecraft versions (older versions currently not supported, may be fixed in future updates)
-- Support for offline accounts
+- Support for offline and microsoft accounts
 - Russian language support (localization for other languages planned)

 ## Gallery
 ![Screenshot](./.github/readme/1.png)

-## TODO
-Add hash and size files verification